 The focus of this program is the development of new technologies that can determine in real time the earliest signs of disease at the cellular level and also allow treatment of disease in a seamless fashion.
 Research in biomedical science and engineering at the molecular level is growing exponentially because of the availability of new investigative nanotools.

 This program focuses on the intersection of nano-info-bio-opto technologies into integrated systems that can impact many application areas, including medical research and diagnostic systems.
 The intersection of biological "wet" materials and traditional photonic "hard" materials through heterogeneous optoelectronic integration is an emerging area with applications including sensing.

 This program focuses on cutting-edge research in quantum information that could address the critical challenges enabling secure medical data transmission for next-generation health care delivery.

-This dual program focuses on basic and applied research with application and implementation in systems and new materials with important and unique value to photonics.
+This program focuses new materials with important and unique value to photonics.

 Program Director: Warren Warren

 This effort focuses on developing novel spectroscopic tools and techniques for application across the fields of chemistry, physics, engineering and medicine.

 This program focuses on advanced photonic techniques using ultrafast lasers, multi-photon, time-resolved and phase-resolved detection techniques, polarization and lifetime measurements further extend the usefulness of molecular and cell-based assays.
 The effort is also cultivating a team of theoretical investigators in systems modeling and medical data treatment who will be developing the much needed mathematical models for deep tissue imaging and image construction.